Emma-Belg/first-c-sharp/README.md

 ```

 ## Polymorphism
+You can use abstract classes, virtual methods or interfaces to achieve polymorphism.
+The key to polymorphism is to override methods that we inherit from our base classes.

-You cannot override any method in C#, you can only override abstract methods (the below example is using the above abstract method that it inherits from).
+You cannot override any method in C#, you can only override **abstract methods or virtual methods**.

+The below example is using the above abstract method that it inherits from.

 ```
 //the override keyword needs to be used here as this class inherits from an abstract clss with an abstract AddGrade method.